Actor triptychs

 Actors: Left sheet: Nakamura Shikan II as Shingobei (新吾兵衛)

-Center sheet: Bandô Mitsugorô IV as an evil influence (大切所作事悪玉)
+Center sheet: Bandô Mitsugorô IV in an unidentified role

 Play: Yayoi no hana Asakusa matsuri (弥生の花浅草祭)